MattDupraz/Projet-Toupie/doc/JOURNAL.md

 ## Semaine 2 :

 Nous avons lu les objectifs.
+On a

 --------------------------------------------------
 ## Semaine 3 :